American concession of Tianjin: Establishment

 The establishment of the concession is vague and seemed to fall in the hands of Chinese daotais and yamens more than American diplomats.
-According to Denby, "a tract of land" was given to the US by the Qing diplomat Chonghou to compensate for the American role as intermediary in the Convention of Peking in 1860, along with the British and French concessions.
-However, given that America was in the midst of a civil war at the time, Chinese affairs were naturally secondary, and no documents in the American legation in Beijing (then Peking) nor the consulate in Tianjin contain documents formalizing the settlement.
+According to Denby, "a tract of land" was given to the U.S. by the Qing diplomat Chonghou to compensate for the American role as an intermediary in the Convention of Peking in 1860, along with the British and French concessions.
+However, given that America was approaching a state of civil war at the time, Chinese affairs were naturally secondary, and no documents in the American legation in Beijing (then Peking) nor the consulate in Tianjin contain documents formalizing the settlement.

 American ambassadorial presence began in earnest in 1862 with the establishment of the American legation in Beijing, and a consul was established in Tianjin in 1866.
-With the American government largely preoccupied with economic matters in Japan and the American Philippines, governance of the settlement relied largely on the actions of individual consuls in Tianjin.
-In 1877, consul George Bromley organized a settlement patrol with the support of existing American merchants and shopkeepers, although he would later disband the patrols for "lack of jurisdiction" and attempted to hand the concession back to the Chinese government.
-This sentiment is later echoed in 1895 by the new counsel, Sheridan Read.
-These attempts were rebuffed by Zheng Zaoru, the Chinese ambassador.
+With the American government preoccupied mainly with economic matters in Japan and the American Philippines, governance of the settlement relied largely on the actions of individual consuls in Tianjin.
+In 1877, consul George Bromley organized a settlement patrol with the support of existing American merchants and shopkeepers.
+However, he would later disband the patrols for "lack of jurisdiction" and attempted to hand the concession back to the Chinese government.
+This sentiment was later echoed in 1895 by the new consul, Sheridan Read.
+Zheng Zaoru, the Chinese ambassador, rebuffed these attempts.

-The first diplomatic crisis occurred after Read's attempts to surrender the settlement to the Qing.
+The first diplomatic crisis occurred after Read attempted to surrender the settlement to the Qing.
 In 1895, German diplomat Alfred Pelldram demanded a concession "as a reward for forcing Japan to return to the Liaodong peninsula", whose delimitations would have included the American concession.
 Upon receiving the word, Diplomat Chief Charles Denby Jr. protested, arguing the Americans retained jurisdiction over the concession, even though the actual settlement was handed over to the Chinese government.
 The crisis was resolved after Germany recognized American claims, and the government once again declared they would rescind their jurisdiction over the American settlement in June 1896.